 How does one of the top-ranked universities in the world maximize the usage of their original assets across multiple teams and regions without even breaking a sweat?
 This was the question we had for Anthony Petre, Manager of Brand and Marketing Services at the University of Wollongong, Australia.

 As a self-proclaimed “lifer” at the University of Wollongong, Anthony wrestled for years with ad-hoc and inefficient means of sharing central marketing assets.
-Knowing there must be a better way to operate - one that would reflect their open and collaborative attitude - Anthony and team began their search.
-Intrigued what their adventure turned up?
+Knowing there must be a better way to operate - one that would reflect their open and collaborative attitude - Anthony and the team began their search.
+Intrigued about what their adventure turned up?
 This interview shares their unique story.